-Let’s start by looking at why stock trading and gambling are so often compared.
+Let’s start by looking at why stock trading and gambling are often compared.

 The Uncertainty of Stock Trading and Gambling

-When people compare stock trading to gambling, what they are often referring to is the uncertainty that comes with stock trading.
-You can’t purchase a stock for $100 and know that this time next year that it will be worth exactly $107.
-Instead, you should buy a stock with the belief, based on strong fundamentals or a sound trading strategy, that the value of the stock will increase, but accepting the fact that you could be wrong.
+When people compare stock trading to gambling, they are often referring to the uncertainty that comes with stock trading.
+You can’t purchase a stock for $100 and know that this time next year that it will be worth precisely $107.
+Instead, you should buy a stock with the belief, based on solid fundamentals or a sound trading strategy, that the value of the stock will increase, but accept that you could be wrong.

 Perhaps the biggest misconception about the stock market rests on a misunderstanding of risk.
 All investing involves risk.
 But the level of risk depends mainly on how you choose to invest.
-Much like how casinos have some games with better odds than others, some stock trading has better odds than others.
+Much like how casinos have some games with better odds than others, some stock trading has better odds.

-The other type of stock trading we’ll refer to as speculating.
-This is the type of trading that pays little mind to the calculated approach and is much closer to gambling.
-Speculative trading can occur in a variety of ways, but what all speculative trading has in common is that it’s based on emotion instead of reason.
+The other type of stock trading we’ll refer to is speculating.
+This type of trading pays little mind to the calculated approach and is much closer to gambling.
+Speculative trading can occur in various ways, but what all speculative trading has in common is that it’s based on emotion instead of reason.

 An investor who is jealous of friends with more money and decides to put his entire retirement savings into an incredibly high-risk investment is speculating.
 An investor who is terrified by the stock market crash and pulls all her money out of the market is speculating.
 An investor who buys the overpriced, hot new stock because he doesn’t want to miss out is speculating.

-It’s often not the decision itself that defines speculative investing, it is the lack of any calculated approach and instead, a reliance on emotions that makes these decisions speculative investing.
+It’s often not the decision itself that defines speculative investing; the lack of any calculated approach and, instead, a reliance on emotions makes these decisions speculative investing.
 These are the decisions that have far more in common with gambling.
-Investing, on the other hand, takes a more calculated approach that balances risk and reward.
+On the other hand, investing takes a more calculated approach that balances risk and reward.

-Even using a calculated approach, many people feel uncomfortable with any level of uncertainty when it comes to their money.
-They would prefer not to invest and therefore avoid any uncertainty or risk, but this strategy backfires.
-Even if you keep your money hidden under a mattress, you’re still opening yourself up to risk.
+Even using a calculated approach, many people feel uncomfortable with any level of uncertainty regarding their money.
+They would prefer not to invest and avoid any uncertainty or risk, but this strategy backfires.
+Even if you keep your money hidden under a mattress, you’re still taking risks.
 For example, thanks to inflation, you would have less purchasing power, which means you could purchase less with the same amount of money.
-Thought about in this way, you would have lost money by attempting to protect it.
+Thought about it this way, you would have lost money by attempting to protect it.

-We accept some level of risk and uncertainty in every other aspect of our lives, and investing should be no different.
-Every time we get in a car, walk down the stairs or eat take out, we take a risk that we could get in a car accident, fall down the stairs, or get sick.
+We accept risk and uncertainty in every other aspect of our lives, and investing should be no different.
+Every time we get in a car, walk down the stairs, or eat take-out, we risk getting in a car accident, falling down the stairs, or getting sick.
 Eliminating risk is impossible, but just as in life, there are ways to mitigate risk.

 One of the best ways to limit investment risk is to create a diversified portfolio or trading strategy.
 This keeps you from putting all your eggs in one proverbial basket.
-Investing in a variety of companies, industries, asset classes, and geographic locations, or quantitative factors and timeframes can help limit your exposure to risk.
-This helps you avoid missing out on investing opportunities while also helping to minimize drops in the value of your portfolio if a company, region, or even asset class is impacted.
+Investing in various companies, industries, asset classes, geographic locations, or quantitative factors and timeframes can help limit your risk exposure.
+This allows you to avoid missing out on investing opportunities while also helping to minimize drops in the value of your portfolio if a company, region, or even asset class is impacted.

 The stock market refers to the entire universe of stocks on the market.
-But when investors or commentators refer to the performance of the stock market, they’re typically referring to a market index.
-One of the indices used most often as a measure of the stock market is the S&P 500.
+But when investors or commentators refer to the stock market’s performance, they’re typically referring to a market index.
+One of the indices used most often to measure the stock market is the S&P 500.
 The S&P 500 has been in existence since 1929.
 Between 1929 and 2019, its annual average return was over 7% (not including dividends).
 What this means is that the stock market has historically trended upward.